lurer/Webpackproject/README.md

     * User defined code should be the only files that will be rebuilt on every save, and will enforce new load from the client.
     * By using *import* in the Js-code, separate js files will be generated, and loaded on the fly.
 * Use Eslint to conform to best practices in Javascript React, and ES6
+* Using PostCSS to enable Autoprefixer, which adds Browser specific CSS rules all places it has analyzed that a browser specific rule is needed.
+This could be enabled directly, using the Prefixer package, but PostCSS also brings moreto the table if it is needed later on.

 ## Configuration files
-The repo uses Webpack together with several other components commonly used.
+The repo uses Webpack together with several other modules commonly used.
 I have tried to add a basic configuration of each of them.

 ### package.json
 Webpack is accessed through package.json script entries.